New Orthodontic Patient Information – Milton, MA

 - Up to four replacement retainers per year*

-- Retainer visits to our office for up to five years
+- Retainer visits to our orthodontic office for up to five years

 - Post-treatment whitening kit (ages 16+) or a custom sports mouthguard (ages 16 & under)

 We know that it’s important for you to save as much money as possible on the orthodontic care that you and your child receive.
-That’s why Milton Orthodontics is an insurance-friendly practice!
+That’s why Milton Orthodontics is a dental insurance-friendly orthodontic office!
 Most major plans and providers will be accepted, and we’ll work with you to help you understand and maximize your benefits.
 We’ll also file insurance claims on your behalf whenever it’s necessary.
 And best of all, we’ll do everything we can to keep the process as simple as possible for you!
 Call us today to get started.

 Affordable Financing Available